dj505/PicoFX/README.md

-# handpump-con
+# PicoFX
-A compact keyboard-style controller for Pump it Up simulators
+A compact, feature-rich keyboard-style controller for Pump it Up simulators

 ## Components